-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 Two FBI agents visited Flynn at the White House, according to court documents.

-They said they wanted him to be at ease and did not warn him that it was a crime to lie to the FBI; "They were concerned that giving the warnings might adversely affect the rapport," according to a report about one of the agents.
+They said they wanted him to be at ease and did not warn him that it was a crime to lie to the FBI.
+"They were concerned that giving the warnings might adversely affect the rapport," according to a report about one of the agents.

 Criticism of the Flynn interview

-The agents' decision not to remind Flynn that it's a crime to lie to the FBI has become the subject of criticism, as has the sense that the investigators reportedly got when talking to him that he was not lying.
+The agents' decision not to remind Flynn that it is a crime to lie to the FBI has become the subject of criticism, as has the sense he was not lying that the investigators reportedly got when talking to him.

 That has prompted Trump and others to charge that the Flynn case amounts to entrapment.